 Annex 3 (no change)

-Annex 4 ATIS WTSC radio interface standards for BWA systems in the mobile service
+Annex 4 ATIS WTSC radio interface standard for BWA systems in the mobile service

-1 ATIS WTSC wireless wideband internet access and other standards
+1 ATIS WTSC wireless wideband internet access standard

-The Wireless Technologies and Systems Committee (WTSC, formerly T1P1) of the Alliance of Telecommunications Industry Solutions (ATIS), an American National Standards Institute (ANSI)-accredited standards development organization, has developed three American national standards that adhere to its adopted requirements for wireless wideband internet access (WWINA) systems as well as other standards applicable to nomadic wireless access.
-The WWINA air interface standards enable wireless portability and nomadic roaming subscriber services that complement the DSL and cable modem markets.
-These systems are optimized for high-speed packet data services that operate on a separate, data-optimized channel.
+The Wireless Technologies and Systems Committee (WTSC) of the Alliance of Telecommunications Industry Solutions (ATIS), an American National Standards Institute (ANSI)-accredited standards development organization, has developed an American National Standard that adheres to its adopted requirements for wireless wideband internet access (WWINA) systems.
+The WWINA air interface standard enables wireless portability and nomadic roaming subscriber services that complement the DSL and cable modem markets.
+This system is optimized for high-speed packet data services that operate on a separate, data-optimized channel.
 The WWINA requirements specify a non-line-of-sight wireless internet air interface for full-screen, full-performance multimedia devices.

-These air interfaces provide for portable access terminal (AT) devices with improved performance when compared to other systems that are targeted for high-mobility user devices.
-More specifically, the WWINA air interfaces optimize the following performance attributes:
+This air interface provides for portable access terminal (AT) devices with improved performance when compared to other systems that are targeted for high-mobility user devices.
+More specifically, the WWINA air interface optimizes the following performance attributes:

 – system data speeds;